Peptides for Weight Loss: Why it's an Unsafe Option

 Conclusion

-We strongly advise against taking supplements without significant safety and toxicology research, unless otherwise instructed by a doctor.
+We strongly advise against taking compounds without significant safety and toxicology research, unless otherwise instructed by a doctor.

 Collagen peptides are safe and effective for reducing wrinkles and improving skin quality, but appear to have no research backing for weight loss.